lettermint/nuxt-lettermint/README.md

 A Nuxt module for sending emails using the [Lettermint](https://lettermint.co) email service.
 This module provides a seamless integration with Lettermint's Node.js SDK for both server-side and client-side email sending capabilities.

+Lettermint is a European transactional email service provider focused on simplicity, reliability, and developer experience.
+Visit [Lettermint.co](https://lettermint.co) for more information about our email platform.

 ## Features

 - 🚀 Full TypeScript support
-- 🔒 Secure API key management (server-side only)
+- 🔒 Secure API key management
 - 📧 Simple composable for client-side usage
 - 🛠️ Direct server-side SDK access
 - ⚙️ Flexible configuration via environment variables or `nuxt.config.ts`